 Ketamine is an NMDA receptor antagonist that has been used for several decades in sedation, anesthesia and chronic pain.
 The S-enantiomer of ketamine, esketamine, is administered intranasally as a spray and has been approved by the FDA to treat TRD (2019) and depressive symptoms in adults with MDD with acute suicidal ideation or behavior (2020).
 There are mixed efficacy results associated with the use of esketamine.
 Ketamine and esketamine require multiple administration sessions and are associated with a high abuse potential.
 Esketamine treatments typically need to be frequently administered, in a controlled environment under medical supervision.
-This frequency makes administration costly for payors and burdensome for patients, resulting in limited clinical adoption and patient access.
+This frequency makes administration costly for payors and burdensome for patients.